zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

     1. [Calling back to the Starter App](#calling-back-to-the-starter-app)

 ## Constructing an App Skeleton
-If you look within this repository, you'll see that a few boilerplate files exist to help you get your first application running quickly.
-The structure of this repository follows the guidelines for Zowe application filesystem layout, which you can read more about [on this wiki](https://github.com/gizafoundation/zlux/wiki/ZLUX-App-filesystem-structure) if needed.
+If you look within this repository, you'll see that a few boilerplate files already exist to help you get your first App running quickly.
+The structure of this repository follows the guidelines for Zowe App filesystem layout, which you can read more about [on this wiki](https://github.com/zowe/zlux/wiki/ZLUX-App-filesystem-structure) if you need.

 ### Defining your first Plugin
-So, where do you start when making an application?
-In the Zowe framework, An application is a Plugin of type Application.
+So, where do you start when making an App?
+In the Zowe framework, An App is a Plugin of type Application.
 Every Plugin is bound by their **pluginDefinition.json** file, which describes what properties it has.
 Let's start by creating this file.

 Make a file, **pluginDefinition.json**, at the root of the **workshop-user-browser-app** folder.